-It’s a challenge that faces every organisation – how do you keep your employees motivated and striving to smash ambitious company objectives?
+It’s a challenge that faces every organisation – how do you motivate your staff and keep them striving to smash ambitious company targets?

 1. Managerial Recognition

 Manager behaviour is often the make or break of a business’ success.
 As the saying goes, employees join companies, but leave managers and the stats support the bumper sticker.
 A Gallup poll of over one million US workers confirmed that 75% of those who left their jobs voluntarily did so because of their immediate manager.
 While a survey by Tjinsite found that more than 35% of employees consider lack of managerial recognition at work as the single biggest hindrance to their productivity.

 Everyone responds well to a pat on the back for a job well done.
 It confirms that their work is valued and that they’re contributing to company goals.
 Whether it takes the form of a simple thank you email from a manager, a public toast at after-work drinks or an elaborate double-page ad in the FT, the effect is the same; tap into that fundamental human need for appreciation and you’ll see a positive response.

 2. Peer Recognition

 Peer recognition is another vital building block in fostering a positive company culture.
 It generates a sense of loyalty amongst a team, improves motivation and creates a sense of working towards a shared goal.
 Encouraging a team to look up from their desks and appreciate the successes of those around them can mean just as much, if not more, than recognition from management themselves.

 The golden rule for recognition is the earlier it happens after an event, the better it is.
 It’s no good thanking someone a month after the fact, so if you can successfully weave a culture of peer recognition into the fabric of your company, you’re in the best possible position to provide instant feedback.
 This will, in turn, encourage behaviours that you value and help align your business goals with employees’ performance goals.